General Advertising Terms and Conditions

 1. These terms and conditions (unless agreed otherwise and in writing) apply to all Advertisements (as defined below) for publication or insertion in:

-1.1 in the Daily Express, the Sunday Express, the Daily Star, the Daily Star Sunday, and any other print newspaper titles published by the Northern & Shell Media Group from time to time whether regularly or as a “special edition”; (“the Newspapers”)
+1.1 The Daily Express, the Sunday Express, the Daily Star, the Daily Star Sunday, and any other print newspaper titles published by the Northern & Shell Media Group from time to time whether regularly or as a “special edition”; (“the Newspapers”)

 1.2 Saturday Magazine, S Magazine, Daily Star Sunday TV Extra Magazine, the Daily Star HOT TV, OK!, new!, Star, Very Magazine and any other magazines and supplements published by the Northern & Shell Media Group from time to time whether regularly or as a “special edition” (“the Magazines and Supplements”) and

-1.2 on www.express.co.uk; www.dailystar.co.uk, www.ok.co.uk, the mobile versions thereof together with any related mobile apps and any other websites or mobile apps which form part of the Northern & Shell Media Group “Network” (“Digital Publications”)
+1.3 On www.express.co.uk; www.dailystar.co.uk, www.ok.co.uk, the mobile versions thereof together with any related mobile apps and any other websites or mobile apps which form part of the Northern & Shell Media Group “Network” (including any third party websites for which Northern & Shell Media Group has the right to sell advertising) (“Digital Publications”)

 (“the Publications” and each a “Publication”)

-2. These terms and conditions also apply to all Advertisements whether booked directly by an advertiser or through an advertising / media / booking agency or other related agency (“the Agency”).
-The party placing the order or making the booking for an Advertisement(s) in a Publication or Publications (“the Purchaser”) shall do so as principal at law – this is irrespective of whether the Purchaser is an advertiser or an Agency, acting on behalf of the Purchaser.
+2. These terms and conditions also apply to all Advertisements whether booked directly by an advertiser or through an advertising / media / booking agency or other related agency (“the Agency” or “Agent”).
+The party placing the order or making the booking for an Advertisement(s) or Prize Sourcing in a Publication or Publications (“the Purchaser”) shall do so as principal at law – this is irrespective of whether the Purchaser is an advertiser or an Agency, acting on behalf of the Purchaser.
 Accordingly, if the Purchaser is an Agency, it shall be responsible and liable for the obligations of the advertiser also.

 3. For the purposes of these Terms and Conditions, the term “Advertisement” shall have the following meaning: